-Many are reaching out to reputable fashion bloggers and sending them clothing and accessory items to be reviewed.
-The blogger then posts photos and writes about the garments, often linking back to the site where their audience can buy the items being reviewed.
+Many are reaching out to reputable fashion bloggers and sending them clothing and accessory items for review.
+The blogger then posts photos and writes about the garments, often linking back to the site where their audience can buy the items.

-What Are the 4 Types of Influencers?
+What Are the Five Types of Influencers?

-Nano-influencers have the smallest audience size with 10,000 followers or fewer.
-These people may be experts in very niche areas or people who are just starting their influencer journey.
+Nano-influencers have the smallest audience size, with 10,000 followers or fewer.
+These people may be experts in niche areas or just starting their influencer journey.

-NYC-based self-care and exercise Instagrammer Jen Lauren is an excellent example of a nano influencer.
+NYC-based self-care and exercise Instagrammer Jen Lauren is an excellent example of a nano-influencer.
 She has a small but highly engaged community and creates niche content.